 The current addon runs in “classic standalone” mode.
-It is probably simpler at first to setup, but comes with the added maintainance steps for configsets.
+It is probably simpler at first to setup, but comes with the added maintenance steps for configsets.
 Most Solr hosting service providers run “Solr Cloud” as a backend.

 Apache Solr is the blazing-fast, open source, multi-modal search platform built on the full-text, vector, and geospatial search capabilities of Apache Lucene™.